-If families miss the registration close deadline, they can still register although they will be less likely to get their top preference.
-MIKA will continue to allocate children to kindergarten places where they are available.
+If families miss the registration close deadline, they can still register although they will be placed into a pool for second-round (or even later rounds) of allocation and are less likely to get their top preference.
+After second round offers have been confirmed, MIKA will continue to allocate children to kindergarten places where they are available.
 More places may become available as children move kindergartens or withdraw, or when kindergartens add capacity.

 Date Activity

 1 st March Registrations open

 30 th June Registrations close

 1 st August First round offers

 15 th August Acceptance of first round offers due

 Ongoing from 15 th August.
-If places are not available they will be placed on a waitlist Subsequent offers on an individual basis
+If places are not available they will be placed on a waitlist.
+Subsequent offers on an individual basis